KelvinHere/Yoga_Milestone_4/README.md

 * [This Repository](https://github.com/KelvinHere/milestone-4 'Github repository link')

 ## ToDo
-- add real email to allauth
 format accounts/confirm-email/
-contact page
-subsort rating so lessons with most reviews appear higher
+contact email and social media links subsort rating so lessons with most reviews appear higher discount notification not allowed to delete lessons that have been purchased
 ## Bugs
 messages not showing color on topbar
 Error on stripe checkout when checking out on deployed version